Joseph of Leonessa

-(1556 – February 4, 1612) is a saint of the Catholic Church.
+(1556 – February 4, 1612) was an Italian Capuchin friar and is a saint of the Catholic Church commemorated on February 4.

 Life

-He was born Eufranio Desiderio at Leonessa, a small town then in Umbria, now in the Lazio.
-It is said that from a young age he showed a remarkably religious bent of mind; he used to erect little altars and spend much time in prayer before them, and often he would gather his companions and induce them to pray with him.
+He was born Eufranio Desiderio at Leonessa, a small town then in Umbria, now in the Lazio to Giovanni Desideri and Serafina Paolini.
+It is said that from a young age he showed a remarkably religious bent of mind.

-Whilst yet a boy he used to take the discipline on Fridays in company with the Confraternity of the Holy Savior.
-He was educated by his uncle, who had planned a suitable marriage for him, but in his sixteenth year he fell sick of a fever, and upon his recovery, without consulting his guardian, he joined the Capuchin reform of the Franciscan Order.
+He was orphaned at the age of twelve.
+His uncle saw to his education, first in Viterbo, then at Spoleto.
+His uncle had planned a suitable marriage for him, but Eufranio fell sick of a fever in his sixteenth year, and upon his recovery, without consulting his guardian, joined the Capuchin reform of the Franciscan Order.
 He made his novitiate at the friary of the Carcerelle near Assisi.

+He made his religious profession in January 1573, taking the name "Joseph", and continued his studies in Lugnano in Teverina.
+He preached in small towns throughout Umbria, Lazio and the Abruzzi, and had some success with the bandits around Arquata del Tronto.
 As a friar he was remarkable for his great abstinence.
-"Brother Ass", he would say to his body, "there is no need to feed thee as a noble horse would be fed: thou must be content to be a poor ass."
 In 1599, the year before the Jubilee year, he fasted the whole year by way of preparation for gaining the indulgence.

 At Constantinople

 In 1587 he was sent by the Minister General of his Order to Constantinople to minister to the Christians held captive there.
 Arrived there he and his companions lodged in the Galata district in a derelict house of Benedictine monks, actually the St. Benedict high school.
-The poverty in which the friars lived attracted the attention of the Turks, who went in numbers to see the new missionaries.
 He was very solicitous in ministering to the captive Christians in the galleys of the Ottoman Empire's navy.
+When plague broke out in the penal colonies, the Capuchins immediately tended to the sick and dying.
+Joseph became ill, but recovered.
 Every day he went into the city to preach, and he was at length thrown into prison and only released at the intervention of the Venetian agent.

-Urged on by zeal he at last sought to enter the palace to preach before Sultan Murad III and tried to convert Muslims, but he was seized and condemned to death.
-For three days he hung on the gallows, held up by two hooks driven through his right hand and foot; his legends state that he was then miraculously released by an angel.
+Urged on by zeal he at last sought to enter the palace to speak with Sultan Murad III, but he was seized and condemned to death.
+For three days he hung on the gallows, held up by two hooks driven through his right hand and foot.
+Near death, on the evening of the third day, he was let down.